Invest 98W – Pacific

 South of Baja California Peninsula:

->>> An area of low pressure could develop south of the Baja California Peninsula over the next day or two.
-Environmental conditions are expected to be conducive for gradual development thereafter, as the low tracks slowly westward.
+>>> An area of low pressure located south of the Baja California Peninsula, which includes the remnants of Mario, is producing a broad area of disorganized showers and thunderstorms.
+Environmental conditions are expected to be conducive for gradual development, and a tropical depression could form during the early to middle part of next week as it tracks slowly westward.

 Central Pacific Ocean: There are no Tropical Cyclones